decal/werdlists/INDEX.md

 string-enums: Enumerations of values that aren't too terribly unusual
 system-admin: System administration and BOFH related materials
 system-calls: System calls info for functions that execute in ring0
+telco-data: Data associated with telecommunications companies and such..
 top-secret: Files and/or data related to documents that were once classified
 unicode-art: Unicode art which is essentially ASCII art, but with the high-bit
 unix-data: Data associated with various flavors of the UNIX OS and its clones